p32929/portfolio-v2/README.md

 & Volla!!
 Now, you can check your portfolio LIVE version in the `homepage` URL (`https://your-github-username.github.io/`).
 Github may take a while to update the `github page` into your `homepage` URL.

-If it still doesn't show, feel free to let me know via `Facebook` or `WhatsApp`
+If it still doesn't show, do step 6 & 7 again.

 ## Prerequisites
 You need to have `NodeJS` and `NPM` installed in your computer.